-Jean-Marie has always been interested in Squash, from a young age, in fact his PE teacher at inspired him school who first saw his abilities in playing the sport, at school and encouraged him to continue to play the sport more.
+Jean-Marie has always been interested in Squash, from a young age; in fact, his PE teacher was the first person, who Jean-Marie’s abilities in playing the sport, at school and encouraged him to continue to play the sport more.

 Throughout Jean-Marie’s playing Squash career, he has taken part in several local and national Squash tournaments in Africa and achieved title success: